FreeBSD manual

 A prefix to strip from all D-Bus interface names when calculating

-the typename for the C binding and the Docbook sortas attribute[4].
+the type name for the C binding and the DocBook sortas attribute.

 --generate-docbook OUTFILES

-Generate Docbook Documentation for each D-Bus interface and put it
+Generate DocBook Documentation for each D-Bus interface and put it

-in OUTFILES-NAME.xml where NAME is a place-holder for the interface
+in OUTFILES-NAME.xml where NAME is a placeholder for the interface

 name, e.g. net.Corp.FooBar and so on.